A Little History & Nature Tips

-In 1642 Ngati Tumatakokiri lit fires to mark successive sightings of strange visitors to their land.
-Abel Tasman’s Dutch vessels used their trumpets to reply to the war trumpet played by the Tumatakokiri, which unbeknown to the dutch sailors, laid down the challenge.
-The next day Tasman’s small rowing boats were attacked, killing several people and making off with another.
-Abel Tasman sailed away without ever setting foot on land and named it Murderers Bay.
+• In 1642 Naati Tumatakokiri lit fires to mark sightings of strange visitors to their land.
+Abel Tasman’s Dutch vessels used their trumpets which unbeknownst to them meant war!
+The next day Tasman’s small rowing boats were attacked, killing several people.
+Abel Tasman sailed away without setting foot on land(which is why we don’t speak Dutch) and gifted the name Murderers Bay.

 Those that helped create Abel Tasman National Park

-As early as the 1800’s, John Tinline recognised Tata Island as a significant landscape, high quality limestone and a natural harbour that needed to be protected.
-As a result of John’s efforts the government created a reserve in 1851 to help protect the islands which were under threat from the Australian mining company that wanted to mine the limestone.
+• In the 1800’s John Tinline recognised Tata Island as a significant landscape, high quality limestone and a natural harbour that needed to be protected.
+As a result of John’s efforts the government created a reserve

-Perrine Moncrieff had an intense emotional drive to protect what is now Abel Tasman National Park, the area called Totaranui Bush.
+• Perrine Moncrieff had an intense emotional drive to protect what is now Abel Tasman National Park, the area called Totaranui Bush.
 “It became apparent that, owing to the felling of world-famous Forrests, we as a country were denying our children and overseas visitors their right to see that which we ourselves have enjoyed”.
 After hearing about the potential saw-milling of the bush in 1936, Perrine and her associates in the Bush and Bird Society began campaigning for the government to buy the land, of which initially they were not keen, eventually coming around to the idea in 1942.

 Those wanting to know more about the natural and cultural history of the Abel Tasman can find it in Down the Bay, written by Philip Simpson.
 LINK